Parks and Natural Resources

 Allow property owners who control more than ½ acre of undeveloped land to apply for and receive a property tax credit for that portion of land specifically dedicated to small scale commercial agricultural food production.

-Amend zoning to explicitly allow the vending of farm produce at the address where it was produced and permit small scale collective sale of neighborhood grown produce.
+Amend zoning to permit small scale collective sale of neighborhood grown produce.

 Facilitate and encourage conversion of open space on church properties to food production.
 Encourage churches to de-pave oversized parking areas and replace with agriculture, rain gardens and native plants.